usc-isi-i2/table-linker/README.md

 ```

 #### Implementation
-This command used python's subprocess to call shell functions then excute the corresponding shell codes.
+This command used python's subprocess to call shell functions then execute the corresponding shell codes.